Ensuring Research Results in

 unique software.

-For Industrial Equipment.
-Similarly, don't waste
+For Cabinetry and Industrial Equipment.
+Similarly,

 valuable resources designing anything that is readily available